hongybun/dynamic_gpu_passthrough/README.md

 systemctl --user edit org.gnome.Shell@wayland.service
 ```

 Add the following lines, found in `org.gnome.Shell@wayland.service` in this repo.
-This is a little hacky, so if the system has stability issues, it may be worth skipping this step and trying the method **2: Edit Mutter udev rules** instead.
+This is a little hacky, so if the system has stability issues, it may be worth skipping this step and trying [method 2](#2:-edit-mutter-udev-rules) instead.

 ```bash
 [Service]